aeosmanoglu/passwall-mobile/README.md

 ## Getting Started

-1. First, clone the [server app](https://github.com/pass-wall/passwall-server) and buld it.
+1. Clone the [server app](https://github.com/pass-wall/passwall-server) and build it.

-1. Then, [Install](https://flutter.dev/docs/get-started/install) Flutter, clone the repository  and let’s Rock!
+1. Clone Flutter master branch to your Workspace with `git clone https://github.com/flutter/flutter.git -b master`.

+1. Add `/flutter/bin` to your path.

+1. Run `flutter doctor -v` and cure if any disease.

-1. Do not forget the  `flutter pub get`
+1. Run `flutter pub get` in repository clone

-> For help getting started with Flutter, view their [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

 ## Hello Contributers